 Jobs where your degree would be useful include:

 - Civil Service Fast Streamer

 - Life coach

 - Management consultant

 - Recruitment consultant

 - Sales executive

 Remember that many employers accept applications from graduates with any degree subject, so don't restrict your thinking to the jobs listed here.

-You will improve your chances of progressing in human resources (HR) by gaining work experience involving dealing with people in organisations.
+You can improve your chances of working in human resources (HR) by gaining work experience dealing with people in organisations.

-Opportunities to develop your interpersonal skills are valuable so take on positions of responsibility.
-Also embrace chances to manage other people in a working or voluntary work environment.
-For example, dealing with organisational policies and procedures, training and coaching, observing disciplinary and grievance procedures or supervising other people will provide excellent insights into HR processes.
+Take on positions of responsibility in order to develop your interpersonal skills.
+You should also look for opportunities to manage other people in a paid or voluntary work environment.
+For example, dealing with organisational policies and procedures, training and coaching, observing disciplinary and grievance procedures or supervising other people will provide an excellent insight into HR processes.